combinatorist/resume/README.md

   - Fixed over 40 (often intricate) analytical / healthcare data quality bugs
   - Completed over 100 analytical, design, and process improvements

-### Acting as Data Science Engineer / Technical Lead
+###### (Responsibilities as *de facto* Data Engineering Lead)
 - Conceived & built tools to parse, plan, and run arbitrary SQL queries en masse (Python, Celery, Redis (cf. Kafka), RegEx)
-- Advocated, demonstrated, and trained in Git, Python, SDLC, SQL, and RDB design for team
+- Advocated, demonstrated, and trained team in Git, Python, SDLC, SQL, and RDB design
-- Earned ownership and began productionalization of "Core Analytics" engine (axialInsight)
+- Assumed ownership and productionalized centralized analytics pipeline
 - Maintained Continuous Integration test suite in Jenkins
 - Defined releases and reported methodological / analytical impact to President and leadership
-- Planned major "Core Analytics" engine redesign, creating simplified API layer
+- Planned major redesign of engine, creating simplified API layer
 - Analyzed risk and scope of switching from GBQ to AWS Redshift, Postgres, or Apache Spark
-- Prepared and conducted technical interviews for Data Science & QA (SQL & Python)
+- Created tests (SQL & Python) and conducted technical interviews for Data Science & QA candidates

-### Acting as Data Scientist
+###### (Responsibilities as Data Scientist)
 - Advised Product team on statistical aspects of web UI
-- Helped negotiate short and long term improvements to our "Core Analytics" metrics
+- Helped negotiate short and long term improvements to metrics in our analytics product
-- Researched and developed backend analytics for our "axialRISE" product MVP
+- Researched and developed backend analytics for our surgery recovery predictive model MVP
 - Created Data Science Roadmap to build from basic data collection up to Machine Learning
 - Worked with a pharmacist expert on predictive Opioid Overdose Model